 It’s time to get personal here about furry.

 Oh man, he we go about talking about the furry fandom.
-This will probably be one of those blog articles that will be driven to the depths of the internet as it really doesn’t deal with technical ability or is all that exciting when it comes to graphics.
-But after watching a YouTube video about the Psychology of Furry Fandom 2015 .
+This will probably be one of those blog articles that will be driven to the depths of the internet as it really doesn't deal with technical ability or is all that exciting when it comes to graphics.
+But after watching a Invidious video about the Psychology of Furry Fandom 2015.
 I felt it was appropriate to throw out my little commentaries and viewpoints about the fandom.
-Upon such note it is now disclaimer time:
+Upon such note, it is now disclaimer time:

-Disclaimer: The thoughts, views, and opinions of this blogger does not represent the entire fandom and has no intention or will to represent the entire fandom.
+Disclaimer: The thoughts, views, and opinions of this blogger do not represent the entire fandom and have no intention or will to represent the entire fandom.
 Any psychological, emotional, or physical damage that occurs when reading this cringe-tastic entry we at s-config.com are not responsible for.

 Program complete, enter when ready.